tbarn/new-website/pages/for-hire.md

 title: Taylor Barnett-Torabi is for hire
 date: 2024-03-22T00:00:00.000Z
 permalink: /for-hire/index.html
-summary: I'm looking for my next opportunity at a developer-facing company.
+summary: I'm looking for my next opportunity at a developer-focused company.
 ---

 # For hire

-Hey y'all! 👋 I'm looking for my next opportunity at a developer-facing company.
+Hey y'all! 👋 I'm looking for my next opportunity at a developer-focused company.
 I've spent the last ten years at startups doing various roles. **I am looking for a role where I can use my decade of developer-facing experience to help build technical products (and relationships) that developers will love.**

 Continue reading to learn more about what I am looking for!
 But first, why create a page like this?